 A465 DUALLING IN THY CLYDACH GORGE

 Road construction work is underway in the Clydach Gorge and is due to continue until 2018.
 Note that there will be specific periods during 2017 when access will not be permitted to certain caves due to blasting and excavation work in the vicinity.
-Ogof Nant Rhin and Ogof Pont Gam will be closed on September 29th and 30th; Temporary closure of Ogof Capel and Ogof Gelynnen will be necessary on other dates.
+Ogof Nant Rhin and Ogof Pont Gam will be closed on October 6th to 8th; Temporary closure of Ogof Capel and Ogof Gelynnen will be necessary on other dates.